Ways To End A Friendship

 - You have nothing against them as a person, and they've done nothing wrong.
 You've just grown in different directions and don't enjoy hanging out with them as much.
 You feel it'd be too harsh and sudden to break up out of nowhere.

-- If they've done things to harm your relationship and you just want to be done with them with a minimum of effort on your part, and don't care about explaining anything to them.
+- If they've done things to harm your relationship and you just want to be done with them with a minimum of effort on your part.
+You find winding things down easier than directly cutting ties.

 When the fade away isn't as appropriate

 - As I mentioned earlier, this approach doesn't work as well when you've known your friend for years and years and they'd quickly figure out what you were up to if you employed this strategy.
 Also, if the friendship is longstanding you likely feel you owe it to them to give them a proper send off.

 Sometimes there's not a clear cut answer as to which approach is best for your situation.
 Like I said, you may just have to accept ending the friendship is going to be emotionally difficult either way, and pick whichever one seems slightly less-crappy than the other.